The Global Initiative Network

 David E. Kaplan

-Kaplan’s books include YAKUZA, published in 12 languages and widely considered the standard reference on the Japanese mafia.
-He is also the co-editor of the Reporter’s Guide to Investigating Organized Crime.
+Kaplan’s books include YAKUZA, published in 12 languages and widely considered the standard reference on the Japanese mafia, and The Cult at the End of the World, on the nerve gas attack on Tokyo’s subway.
+He is also co-editor of the Reporter’s Guide to Investigating Organized Crime.

 Publications